 (e) Readers may be asked to show the contents of their file/bags on leaving the Archives Centre.

 For a small daily charge readers may use their own conventional or digital camera to make their own copies, subject to advance booking and advice of the Archives Centre staff.
-Please note that the Churchill Papers collection has been microfilmed and that the microfilm is now routinely issued in place of the fragile originals.
+Please note that the Churchill Papers collection has been microfilmed and is online and that access copies are now routinely issued in place of the fragile originals.
 No flash photography is permitted, and restrictions may apply.
 Tripods and any equipment other than the camera are not permitted.
 Copyright declarations must be completed.

 There is a photocopying service subject to restrictions, and our order form can be downloaded here.
-There is a current charge of 50p per A4/A3 sheet for the first 20 copies from any file, with further copies charged at the higher rate of £1.00 per A4/A3 sheet.
-Microfilm print-outs are charged at 15p per sheet.
-All prices are subject to VAT and any P&P costs.
+Information about copying original material and our price list is available.
 All photocopies are supplied for the purposes of private study (under the conditions defined in the 1988 Copyright Act) and must not be sold, circulated or recopied.
-Readers purchasing photocopies or microfilm print-outs are required to sign an undertaking to this effect.
+Readers purchasing copies are required to sign an undertaking to this effect.
 A handling charge may be attached to some orders, please ask about this.
-There is no guarantee that the copying will be carried out before you leave the Archives Centre, in which case they will be posted to you.
+There is no guarantee that the copying will be carried out before you leave the Archives Centre, in which case they will be sent electronically or posted to you.

-We can also provide colour or black and white scans of images/documents as 24 bit Tiffs at up to 400 dpi for A3 documents and up to 600 dpi for A4 documents.
-We charge £10 plus VAT per scan.
-These scans can be provided as Jpegs via email or as Tiffs on a CD/DVD.
-Please note that we charge an additional £10 plus VAT for supply on CD/DVD.
-For unusual items, including larger than A3 and fragile bound volumes, it will be necessary for the images/documents to be reproduced externally.
+We can also provide high resolutions/publication quality scans of images/documents as 24 bit Tiffs at up to 400 dpi for A3 documents and up to 600 dpi for A4 documents.
+For unusual items, including larger than A3 and fragile bound volumes, it will be necessary for the images/documents to be reproduced by an external supplier.
 As a result the charges may be higher and orders may take several weeks.
-Prices on request.
+(See our price list).
 As above, copyright restrictions apply.Back to top of page.

 The Archives Centre exists primarily as a research library.
 It is not a commercial organisation, and cannot provide a dedicated research or supply service for the media.